dhenkes/vue2-ace/README.md

 }
 ```

-Use the component in your `template`
+Use the component in your `template`.
+Make sure to change `variable` to a string
+the editor should start with (it can be an empty string too).

 ```
 <editor :content="variable"></editor>